-Bird sanctuary & Nomadic tribes –
+Birds sanctuary & nomadic tribes

-The rarely visited the holly town of Tuba (Touba) is the right place to appreciate the hospitality of an African brotherhood.
+The rarely visited the holly town of Tuba is the right place to appreciate the hospitality of an African brotherhood.
 During the annual festival the town is visited by four million pilgrims.
 Mouridi welcome any interest for their traditions yet since Tuba is a sacred town, all visitors should show respect for traditional rules, therefore we must apply a considerate dress code, not smoke, not drink alcohol and not listen to music during the visit.
-If you follow these simple rules, you will be welcomed.
+If we follow these simple rules, you will be welcomed.

 Today we visit an adobe-fortified buildings still inhabited by a large patriarchal Diola family, a very interesting example of traditional African “sculptural architecture”.
 These large clay and wooden fortified houses, where light comes from a central hole in the roof, are known as “impluvium houses” – an African variant of the ancient roman house – and had the function to protect its dwellers from outside attacks.
 In the afternoon we follow an isolated path to a tiny village and … masks leave the sacred forest (where only initiated are admitted) to dance for an enthusiastic local crowd.